The Esplanade, Hervey Bay

 A paved path runs for17km … almost the full length of the Esplanade in Hervey Bay with the beach on one side and the road on the other.
 It starts at the Boat Club at the Urangan Boat Harbour and runs alongside the Esplanade all the way to Gatakers Bay.

 It’s very popular with walkers, joggers and bike riders of all ages.
 In places the pathway is completely flat while in others there is some undulation.
-There are some great views of the beach and bay to be had along the pathway … especially at the Point Vernon end.
+There are some great views of the beach and bay to be had along the pathway … especially at the Point Vernon end … and the path will take you through some great picnic spots.

 If you want to ride along the pathway there are several bike hire businesses in Hervey Bay and you can hire everything from a Cruiser Bike that will carry four people right through to the more normal type of bike.